ejpsoil/soildata-assimilation-guidance/docs/index.md

 - Combine an implementation of INSPIRE with business cases that generate direct benefit for your organization or partners.
 For example, adoption of the open data directive, better documentation and reporting of service levels, improved archival of data, discoverability on search engines.
 - Assess the projected audience.
 Verify that the complexity and nature of the implementation matches with the expectations and capabilities of that audience.

 We recommend to start with a minimal implementation and validate it with the provided [compliance test tooling](https://inspire.ec.europa.eu/work-programme/validation-and-conformity-testing).
 From there, extend the implementation while continuing the tests with each iteration.
-In this scenario you are able to focus on the important aspects and prevent common caveats early on in the process.
+In this scenario you are able to focus on the important aspects and prevent caveats early on in the process.

-For background reading on terminology and general principles described here (like data modelling, ontologies and the INSPIRE model), please see D6.1 chapter 3.
+For background reading on terminology and general principles described in this wiki (like data modelling, ontologies and the INSPIRE model), please see EJP Soil Deliverable 6.1 chapter 3.